AdobeDocs/launch-learn.en/help/consent/tutorial.md

 If the window.__tcfapi object did not exist the first time this function was executed, the function will check for it again every 100 milliseconds, so the event listener can be added.
 The last line of code simply executes the addEventListener function defined in the lines of code above it.

 To summarize, we created a function to check for the status of consent that a website visitor sets using a CMP (or custom) consent banner.
 When that consent preference is set, this code creates two custom variables (custom code data elements) that we can use in our rule action.
-After pasting the above code into the custom code editor window of our event, click the blue Save button to save the rule event.
+After pasting the above code into the custom code editor window of our event, select the blue Save button to save the rule event.

 Let's now set up the Set Consent rule action to use these values and send them to Platform.

 #### Add a rule action

-Click on Add in the Actions section.
+Select Add in the Actions section.
 Under Extension, choose Platform Web SDK from the dropdown.
 Under Action Type, choose Set Consent.
 Let's name this action setConsent.

 In the action configuration under Consent Information, choose Fill out a form.
 For Standard, choose IAB TCF, and for Version enter 2.0.
 For the Value, we'll use the custom variable from our event and enter %IAB TCF Consent String% which comes from the [tcData](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#tcdata) we captured in our rule event custom function above.